jifox/nautobot-app-livedata/README.md

 This app addresses the need for dynamic and up-to-date network information, allowing network administrators and engineers to make informed decisions based on the latest data.

-!!! warning "Developer Note!"
-    This app is currently in development and is not yet ready for production use.

-    The functionality is tested manually and works as expected.
-    Automated tests are not yet in place.

-    The app is not yet available on PyPI.

 ### Screenshots

 - Live Data Output for interfaces

   ![Livedata output screenshot](https://raw.githubusercontent.com/jifox/nautobot-app-livedata/develop/docs/images/livedata-app-output.png)